 We are a leader in performance marketplace products and technologies.
-We specialize in customer acquisition for clients in high value, information-intensive markets or "verticals," including financial services, education, home services and business-to-business technology.
+We specialize in customer acquisition for clients in high value, information-intensive markets or "verticals," including financial services, education, and home services.
 Our clients include some of the world's largest companies and brands in those markets.
-While the majority of our operations and revenue are in North America, we also have emerging businesses in Brazil and India.
+The majority of our operations and revenue are in North America.